balthier82/queryconnector/help/HowToInstall.md

 #Introduction

-How to Install the extension on LibreOffice or OpenOffice installation.
+How to Install the extension on LibreOffice or OpenOffice.

 #Details